Amaan2410/Amaan2410/README.md

 - 👋 Hi, I’m Amaan Ansari
 - 👀 I’m interested in Web Development and programing in Python
-- 🌱 I’m currently persuing my B.Tech CSE degree
+- 🌱 I’m Software Engineer by profession
 - 💞️ I’m looking to collaborate on ...
 - 📫 To reach me just mail me at sunnyamaan322@gmail.com